 Within a residential development, the requirement generally is to light the road, verge and footpath to at least the minimum level, as far as the adjacent boundary line of the properties.
-Also, to ensure that the access roadway and any walkways across green areas etc. are adequately lit.
+The lighting of recreational walkways through green areas and recreational/play areas is not a requirement but they may be lit if the applicant feels it is necessary or desirable, to the standards outlined in these guidelines.
+However, if the walkway also serves as a pedestrian/cycle access to/from the development, then they should be lit to the appropriate standard.